Accessing VMFS datastore

 Boot ESX server using spare HDD with Windows OS

-Depending on your case and system configuration, it's possible that there is a sense to connect spare HDD with Windows and boot ESX server from it.
-At this case all VMFS disks became local and the recovery process can be run.
+Depending on your case and system configuration, it's possible that there is a sense to connect the spare HDD with Windows and boot the ESX server from it.
+In this case, all VMFS disks became local and the recovery process can be run.

 Using Raw Device Manager